ekrsulov/ttpe/doc/docs/app-structure/editor-panel.md

   - Slider control (0-20px)
   - Direct value input

+**Note:** For stroke width and similar non-percent sliders, directly editing the numeric value now accepts numbers above the configured slider `max` and passes the typed value to the underlying `onChange` handler.
+The slider thumb remains visually clamped to `min`/`max` while the numeric value can be higher — this is useful for larger stroke widths or other cases where typing an exact out-of-range value is required.

 ### 3. Advanced Stroke Properties (Collapsible)

 Expand/collapse via chevron button next to stroke width: